 What is OEHA?

 OEHA has enabled Environmental Health Specialists to pool their resources, expertise, connections, and experience, to promote a unified voice for public health.
 Our association's primary direction has been in support of continuing education opportunities.
-Central to OEHAs' activities is the annual spring and regional fall conferences.
-These draw a majority of our members and nonmembers for sessions on a variety of public health topics and to take action on association business.
-We've had close ties with the EHS Registration Board, participated on rule committees, provided public education, and testified on legislative measures, supported financially towards college students and international public health activities.
-One of the many recognitions includes the Oregon Annual Environmental Health Specialist Day declaration by the Governor.
+Central to OEHA's activities are the annual spring and regional fall conferences.
+These draw a majority of our members, as well as many individuals from the community, for sessions on a wide variety of public health topics and to take action on association business.